NEWS FOR IMMEDIATE RELEASE

 About Cesar Millan

 With more than 20 years of experience working with canines, Cesar has been called a “Dr. Phil for dogs,” and for good reason.
 He has a unique gift of rehabilitating dogs and training their owners.
 His talent with dogs first developed on his grandfather’s farm in Mexico.
-Now, at his Dog Psychology Center in Los Angeles, he receives as many as 100 calls a week from owners desperate for help and confronting a crisis with their beloved pets.
-He is their emergency responder, and often their last resort.
-Often, the dogs Cesar works with are “red zone cases” that trainers or veterinarians have told the owners to put down.
+His Dog Psychology Center in Los Angeles received as many as 100 calls a week from owners desperate for help and confronting a crisis with their beloved pets.
+Cesar has now moved his center to Santa Clarita, where he is at work on building a true sanctuary for his canine companions.
+Often, the dogs Cesar works with are “red-zone cases” that trainers or veterinarians have told the owners to put down.
 Cesar believes every dog deserves a chance at rehabilitation before such drastic measures should even be considered.
-His pack of dogs at the center are largely dogs no one thought should be left alive — and they now live in harmony as part of Cesar’s pack, and make frequent appearances on the show.
+His pack of dogs are largely dogs no one thought should be left alive — and they now live in harmony as part of Cesar’s pack, and make frequent appearances on the show.

 Millan was made an honorary member of the International Association of Canine Professionals and was presented The Michael Landon Award for Inspiration to Youth Through Television at the 28th Young Artist Awards.

-Cesar’s most recent book, “A Member of the Family,” released in October 2008, is his third New York Times best seller.
+Cesar has published four best-selling books, and launched a new magazine, Cesar’s Way, in the fall of 2009.
 Other things Cesar include: the first three seasons of Dog Whisperer are available on DVD; Cesar and his wife Ilusion have founded the nonprofit Cesar and Ilusion Millan Foundation, providing financial support and rehabilitation expertise to shelters throughout the United States; Cesar has an exclusive product line available at Petco; and he is giving online seminars, “Sessions with Cesar,” an interactive coaching course.
-More information can be found at www.cesarmillaninc.com.
+Additionally, Cesar's new magazine — Cesar's Way — from IMG Publishing is available on newsstands now and will feature celebrity dog stories and everyday dog lovers who have built a lifestyle around their companions.
+More information can be found at http://www.cesarmillaninc.com/.

 Dog Whisperer is produced by MPH Entertainment and Emery/Sumner Productions for National Geographic Channel.
-Executive producers for MPH Entertainment are Jim Milio, Melissa Jo Peltier and Mark Hufnail.
-Sheila Possner Emery and Kay Bachman Sumner are producers.
-This special episode was coordinated by Dog Whisperer co-producer Christina Lublin.
-For the National Geographic Channel, senior executive producer for season four is Char Serwa; senior vice president of production is Michael Cascio and executive vice president of content is Steve Burns.
+For MPH Entertainment, executive producers are Jim Milio, Melissa Jo Peltier and Mark Hufnail.
+For Emery/Sumner Productions, producers are Sheila Possner Emery and Kay Bachman Sumner.
+For the National Geographic Channel, executive producer is Char Serwa; senior vice president of production is Michael Cascio; and executive vice president of content is Steve Burns.

 # # #